thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

 Membership stayed forbiddingly exclusive.
-In 1988 an applicant needed either an annual income of Rs.
-60,000 or assets worth Rs.
-1.5 lakh, and was screened for "credit worthiness, the ability to spend and the intention to pay back" in a process that could take five weeks; the enrolment fee was Rs.
-1,350, and the monthly bill had to be settled within fifteen days on pain of 2 percent interest.[^charge-it-1988] The gatekeeping worked as a business: membership grew from 7,000 in 1976 to 77,000 in 1987, with the club taking about 6 percent commission on its member establishments' billings.[^charge-it-1988] In **May 1990**, Citibank took over the Indian Diners Club franchise from the Aggarwal family,[^citibank-diners-1990] and by 1993 Citibank Diners Club was counted among the major card players in the country.[^cashing-in-1993]
+In 1988 an applicant needed either an annual income of **Rs.
+60,000** or assets worth **Rs.
+1.5 lakh**, and was screened for "credit worthiness, the ability to spend and the intention to pay back" in a process that could take five weeks.
+The enrolment fee was **Rs.
+1,350**, and the monthly bill had to be settled within fifteen days, failing which a 2 percent interest would be levied.[^charge-it-1988] Membership grew to **77,000** in 1987, with the club taking about **6** percent commission on its member establishments' billings.[^charge-it-1988]

-Across the same decades, the cost of admission climbed steadily — a 45-fold rise over 27 years:
+Across the same decades, the cost of admission climbed steadily, becoming **45**-fold over 27 years:

 <div style="width: 80%; margin: 0 auto;">